✓ Updated February 2026

 Essential Travel Tips

 While US dollars are widely accepted, always ask for prices in Belize Dollars (BZD) and clarify if the quoted price is in USD or BZD.
-The exchange rate is fixed at 2 BZD to 1 USD, so it's easy to keep track.
-Carry smaller denominations of USD for convenience, as change might be given in BZD.
+The exchange rate is fixed at 2 BZD to 1 USD, so it's easy to calculate.
+Carry small bills and coins for local vendors and tips, as many smaller establishments might not have change for larger USD denominations.

-Pack light and focus on quick-drying clothing.
-You'll likely be in and out of the water, and humidity is high.
-Bring reef-safe sunscreen, insect repellent (especially for evenings), a reusable water bottle, and a waterproof bag for your electronics – you'll thank me when you're on a boat tour!
+Pack light and focus on quick-drying fabrics.
+You'll likely be in swimwear and cover-ups most of the time.
+Definitely bring reef-safe sunscreen, insect repellent (especially for evenings), a reusable water bottle to cut down on plastic, and a waterproof bag for boat trips and beach days.
+Comfortable sandals or flip-flops are all you'll need for footwear.

 Caye Caulker is generally very safe, but like anywhere, it's wise to be aware of your surroundings.
-Keep valuables secure, especially at night, and avoid walking alone on unlit paths after dark.
-Most visitors feel comfortable walking around the main areas well into the evening.
+Keep valuables secure and out of sight, especially on crowded beaches or during evening strolls.
+Avoid walking alone on unlit paths late at night, and if you're out on the water, always let someone know your plans and expected return time.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.